Offaly County Council's Veterinary section is responsible for carrying out functions in relation to food safety.

 There is a service contract between Offaly County Council and the Food Safety Authority of Ireland (FSAI).

 The Veterinary Section implements this contract.
-It covers the following:

 The following measures are taken to ensure safe food production